NebulaVRF/vrf-core/api/docs.md

 # NebulaVRF API Documentation

+> **Deployed API Base URL:** [https://vrf-core-production.up.railway.app](https://vrf-core-production.up.railway.app)
+>
+> You can test all endpoints live at this URL.

 This document describes the HTTP API endpoints for the NebulaVRF randomness and proof service.
-All endpoints are available under the base URL (e.g., `http://localhost:3000`).
+All endpoints are available under the base URL

 ---